 The Chester Growth Partnership Board promotes investment in and development of Chester to deliver sustainable growth in line with the aims and ambitions set out in the One City Plan.
 As such Chester Growth Partnership acts as a bridge between the public and the private sector to drive forward the economic development and regeneration of Chester.

-The board meets on a bi-monthly basis to discuss the progress of the business plan objectives and to receive updates and presentations on projects, as well as updates from other partner organisations regarding key projects that have an impact in Chester.
+The board meets on a quarterly basis to discuss the progress of the business plan objectives and to receive updates and presentations on projects, as well as updates from other partner organisations regarding key projects that have an impact in Chester.

 The members of the Chester Growth Partnership board span a broad mix of sectors across the city including representatives from Education, Legal Professions and Local Business owners.
 Take a look below at our Board member biographies.